How to Enable or Disable AppArmor on Ubuntu 22.04 or 20.04

 Setting /etc/apparmor.d/usr.sbin.cupsd to enforce mode.

-Further Learning with AppArmor Commands
+Additional Commands with AppArmor Commands

-Using the “aa-genprof” Command
+Using the aa-genprof Command

 sudo aa-genprof firefox

-Using the “aa-enforce” Command
+Applying the aa-enforce Command

 sudo aa-enforce /etc/apparmor.d/*